KenKundert/avendesora/doc/advanced.rst

 If you have a remote partner to whom you wish to prove your identity, have that partner use *Avendesora* to generate a challenge and a response based on your shared secret.
-Then the remote partner provides you with the challenge and you run avendesora with that challenge to generate the same response, which you provide to your remote partner to prove your identity.
+Then the remote partner provides you with the challenge and you run *Avendesora* with that challenge to generate the same response, which you provide to your remote partner to prove your identity.